mayii527/mayii527/README.md

 - 🔭 I am currently working on software engineering projects at Holberton School.
 I am a student.

-- 🌱 I’m currently learning and developing projects with C, Python, Ruby, Java Scrip, Linux, data structure, modern high-level languages.
+- 🌱 I’m currently learning and developing projects with C, Python, Ruby, JavaScript, Linux, data structure, modern high-level languages.
 I am a native of Colombia, my mother tongue is Spanish and I am learning English to have a better performance in my profession.

 - 👯 I’m looking to collaborate on software development projects to have more experience and better skills in the industry.